kensanata/just-halberds/Just-Halberds.md

 the spell caster.
 So when Fo Pi casts a *fire ball*, all the orcs in the target area need to roll.
 If they roll less than the fire-mage, they take damage.

+## Other example special abilities from my campaign

+Not everybody is a spell caster.
+What sort of special abilities do they have?

+* *guard* allows you to protect another person and rolling in their stead
+* *hardy* is the consequence of enduring many defeats: add one ♡